JohnStuartRutledge/nyaa/readme.md

 - only highlight episodes you have not yet downloaded
 - when your anime is from a fansubber that does only raw untranslated anime make sure your url uses &cats=1_11
 - change the CSS class names to something more explicit
 - automatically create links out of the fansubber tags (e.g., [HorribleSubs]) to the fansubbers home site if the fansubber is in our trusted list.
 - make the dark theme an option similar to reddit enhancment suite (night mode)
 - make animeplanet urls and tracking optional.
-If the checkbox is not activated the remove all animeplanet related stuff.
+If the checkbox is not activated then remove all animeplanet related stuff.
-- change list of anime so its in a <table> element vs the current <li> element
+- change list of anime so its in a table element vs the current li element
 - add color coded error messages to the message() function
 - refactor the code to be more DRY.
 Currently you have some repetative code (see: instantiating a new Anime class and updating an anime)
 - add links to fansubber/user page on nyaa.
 - fix bug where anime that uses underscores instead of spaces in the title breaks the highlighting feature.
+- relocate nyaa's into a tab on your sidebar.
+Set the sidebar min-width to the exact width of the ad
+- put some real effort into making the UI design look better